ISUgenomics/SequelQC/validation.md

 wget https://downloads.pacbcloud.com/public/dataset/HG002/Sequel-201804/m54006_180428_044608.subreads.bam
 wget https://downloads.pacbcloud.com/public/dataset/HG002/Sequel-201804/m54006_180429_213837.subreads.bam
 ```
-Since one of data set name was not in the standard Sequel format, we renamed it as follows:
+SequelQC expects the file names to be in the standard format.
+Since one of the file was changed, we renamed it have standard name:
 ```
 mv GRCh38.HG002.bam m00000_000000_000000.subreads.bam
 ```